 - Coldwell Banker Blue

 This tough crew came out and gave it their all.
-Fun banter between the Sheriff’s team and Crossfit because there was wife vs husband action on the two boats!
+Fun banter was held between the Sheriff’s team and Crossfit, as there was wife vs. husband action on the two boats!
 Be sure to stop by the Rugged Terrain gym to see this gorgeous Waggin’ for Dragons trophy in person.
 Bragging rights and good luck will live at this gym for the next year!

 (Numbers are appropriately correct)